-It cannot be be overlooked when regulating the natural resources (oil, gas and minerals) sector that such resources are finite.
-The benefits of the extracted natural resource, usually measured narrowly in financial terms, has diminishing returns once the resource arrives at its final destination.
+It cannot be be overlooked when regulating the sustainable natural resources (oil, gas and minerals) sector that such resources are finite.
+The benefits of the extracted sustainable natural resources, usually measured narrowly in financial terms, has diminishing returns once the resource arrives at its final destination.
 Meanwhile, the loss caused by the extraction can continue to be felt long after the financial benefit has run its course, particularly when externalities are not appropriately accounted for in regulation.
 This howtoregulate article looks at good examples of regulations with the objective of a sustainable natural resources sector.

 A. International and supra-national regulatory framework

 1. There is no single, legally binding instrument that covers all the issues important to regulating the sustainable natural resources sector.
 However, the UN uses its good offices role and norm setting agenda to cover issues concerning the environment, protecting indigenous people’s interests and mining safety.

 2. The UN Environment report on an Environmental Rule of Law shares best practices and good examples of regulation that protect the environment and states:

 The report finds that environmental rule of law requires regular national assessment to meet the dynamic impacts that the environment sustains.
 Environmental rule of law also provides an important entry point for considering how to govern development so that it is sustainable.
 It recognises the difficulty in objectively measuring many aspects of environmental rule of law, including the quality of laws, the effectiveness of institutions, compliance rates, levels of corruption, or the respect for rights.
 UN Environment also partners with businesses to highlight the benefits of biodiversity-sensitive best practices in the mining sector.2